tdovan/hpe_docker/README.md

 # hpe_docker

-Automatic Build to Jenkins\n
+Automatic Build to Jenkins
-Build the image\n
+Build the image
-Push the image to the DTR\n
+Push the image to the DTR
-Run the Image on UCP\n
+Run the Image on UCP
-Test pull req
+Test pull req test